jersou/clite-parser/README.md

 # CLI lite parser for Deno

-**CliteParser generate CLI from class**, each method generate a "command", each field generate an "option" :
+**CliteParser generate CLI from a class**, each method generate a "command", each field generate an "option" :

 ```typescript
 #!/usr/bin/env -S deno run -A